 How to implement a hybrid work environment

 Long before COVID-19, organizations around the world depended on their intranet to increase knowledge management, communication, innovation, efficiency, and resilience.
 Modern intranets take it one step further by automating a variety of business processes, like those involving paper forms.

 Include your employees in the process

-There is a greater chance your hybrid workplace initiative will be successful if employees feel included in journey and related discussions.
-This could be accomplished through employee surveys, where employees are asked for input on how they feel about returning to the workplace.
+There is a greater chance your hybrid workplace initiative will be successful if employees feel included in the journey and related discussions.
+This could be accomplished through employee surveys and polls, where employees are asked for input on how they feel about returning to the workplace.